-It took me a longtime to realize that the reason my photos weren’t looking the way I wanted them to was because I didn’t have the right lens attached.
+It took me a long time to realize that the reason my photos weren’t looking the way I wanted them to was that I didn’t have the right lens attached.
 Since I got this lens I’ve barely taken it off my camera.
-I use it for 99% of my food photography thanks to it’s low aperture number; it gives my photos that wonderful background blur that makes them look more appetizing and appealing.
+I use it for 99% of my food photography thanks to its low aperture number; it gives my photos that wonderful background blur that makes them look more appetizing and appealing.
 COULD NOT LIVE WITHOUT.

 Love Your Lens

 One of the biggest things that has helped me with my photography is getting some lessons.
 I read tonnes of eBooks and online articles, but that is just not the way I learn best.
 I had a few one on one lessons with Jane at Love Your Lens and it taught me SO MUCH.
 Jane is a fantastic teacher that tailors her teaching to what you want to learn.
 I couldn’t recommend her enough.
 If you live in the Manchester/Cheshire area get in touch with her!
 And if you don’t, just checkout her blog for loads of handy tips, tricks and all things photography.

 Photoboards create beautiful and realistic photography backgrounds for all sorts of photography projects.
 There are loads of different styles to choose from each using different colours and textures.
 It’s a fantastic way to create atmosphere without forking out tonnes of money.
 I have ‘Splash‘ and ‘Roma‘ both in 60x60cm but I’ve got my eyes on a few more as well!